BNSC1/android-notes/README.md

 `DisposableEffect`: effects that require cleanup

-`SideEffect`: publish Compose state to non-compose code
+`SideEffect`: a Composable function that allows us to execute a side effect when its parent Composable is recomposed

 `rememberCoroutineScope`: obtain a composition-aware scope to launch a coroutine outside a composable